 “Jesus answered, “I am the way and the truth and the life.
 No one comes to the Father except through me.” – John 14:6

-I returned to the Lord in 2014 but after my long absence I was surprised to see how many Evangelical pastors and para-church leaders were embracing Rome with its “gospel” of sacramental grace and merit.
+I returned to the Lord in 2014, but after my long absence I was surprised to see how many Evangelical pastors and para-church leaders were embracing Rome with its false “gospel” of salvation by sacramental grace and merit.
 But we’re not discouraged because our foundation is the Lord, not man.